VS Code – How to Change Font

 - Go to the User Settings menu again.

-- Change this to a font size of your choice.
+- Change this to a font size of your choice, 18 is used in this example.

 How to Change Terminal Font in VS Code